 EcoVadis is an objective third party assessment that Array uses to evaluate our CSR management system.
-Performance is assessed based on size, industry, sector and countries of operations and proof of polices, actions and reporting on the following four categories: Environment, Labour & Human Rights, Ethics and Sustainable Procurement.
+Performance is assessed based on size of the organization/division, industry, sector and countries of operations and proof of polices, actions and reporting on the following four categories: Environment, Labour & Human Rights, Ethics and Sustainable Procurement.
 Organizations are required to upload evidence that supports the quality of their management system into an online portal.
 After all documentation has been uploaded, EcoVadis analysts evaluate the organizations performance based on their methodology.
 Once evaluation is completed organizations receive a score that is valid for one year.
 In addition, organizations will receive a list of strengths and areas for improvement to ensure continuous improvement of the systems in place.

 Array has actively been reporting to EcoVadis since 2015.
 Results are summarized in Figure 8 below.

-In 2019, Array maintained a score of 52 earning a Sliver Sustainability Rating badge based on our industry and size.
-The average for this group is a score of 43, placing Array in the 70th percentile.
-It is important to note that in 2019, Array was changed from a medium size company to a large size.
-As a result, we were scored on additional and more stringent criteria since our operations have greater potential to be exposed to CSR risks and impacts.
+In 2021, Array received a score of 59 earning a Sliver Sustainability Rating badge based on our industry and size.
+The average for this group is a score of 44, placing Array in the 83rd percentile.
+It is important to note that Array is scored as a large size enterprise based on our headcount and revenue.
 This score covers all Array locations, except Europe; Willson and Brown reports independently.
-In 2019, Willson & Brown was awarded a score of 64, earning a Gold Sustainability Rating badge based on their size and industry.
-Their results placed them in the 95th percentile of companies audited around the world and have earned a score more than 20 points above their sector average.
+In 2021, Willson & Brown was awarded a score of 64, earning a silver Sustainability Rating badge based on their size and industry.
+Their results placed them in the 93rd percentile of companies audited around the world and have earned a score more than 20 points above their sector average.